alexmurari/Exprelsior/README.md

 > Collections of the above types

-#### Accessing properties in lower levels
+#### Accessing nested properties

-Exprelsior supports accesing properties in lower levels of an object using the dot character (".").
+Exprelsior supports accesing nested properties of an object using the dot character (".").

 > eq('DateOfBirth.Date', '1922-12-28')